myloginid/Berka-Banking-Demo/readme.md

-# Berka Banking Dataset (`./data`)
+# Berka Banking Demo

-This folder contains the Berka Czech bank dataset used for the CDP Public Cloud POC.
-Each CSV represents an entity in the retail banking domain (clients, accounts, products, and transactions).
+This project demonstrates an end‑to‑end banking data pipeline on CDP Public Cloud using the Berka dataset.
+It shows how raw CSVs flow into a lakehouse (Bronze/Silver/Gold with Iceberg), are enriched into dimensions and facts, and are then consumed by streaming and BI workloads.

+---

+## 1. Source Dataset (`./data`)

+The Berka dataset is a collection of Czech bank data: customers, accounts, transactions, loans, cards, and districts.

-## Files and Schemas
+### 1.1 Files and Schemas

 - `account.csv`
   - **Purpose:** Bank accounts held by clients.